 An investment in a Delaware Statutory Trust (DST) is a popular choice for individuals looking to defer capital gains taxes on the profitable sale of an investment property.
 But, the capital gains tax deferral is just one piece of the DST taxation puzzle.

-In this article, we are going to describe what a Delaware Statutory Trust is and provide specific detail about the tax implications of investing in one.
+In this article, we are going to describe what a Delaware Statutory Trust is and provide specific detail about DST tax implications of investing.
 By the end, readers will have the information needed to decide if a DST investment is suitable for their personal investment objectives.